What It Was Like Being an Eighth Grader

 How can I forget Robert T?
 He was a thin black-haired boy who often played cards with me in the classroom when it was too wet or cold to play ball outside.
 Robert "affectionately" called me smudge pot or "smudge."
 I should have felt angry and insulted, but I just ignored the comment.
 He probably called me that because I hadn't washed completely clean before coming to school.
 I probably smelled like cows, too, because every morning I would help mom and dad in the barn before going to school.
 Most of the time, I didn't bother or have the time to take a bath or shower before changing into my school clothes.

 I will remember Richard S for his ducktail haircut.
 Rick always called himself "sexy Rexy."
 His father ran the Rivemoor Golf Course outside of Waterford.

 Jerry was one of the "athletes" in our class.
 He always sat in the back of our classroom next to Paul W and Jerry H. Jerry misbehaved so badly one day that Sister Salutaria took him to the front of the class and boxed his ears in front of everyone.
-Jerry later became the quarterback of the Waterford High School Wolverines who we played when I was on the Burlington High School football team.
+Jerry later became the quarterback of the Waterford High School Wolverines whom we played when I was a junior on the Burlington High School football team.